totti0223/stomata_quantifier/README.md

 ## Installation

-1. Download the repository.
+1. Download this repository.

+2. Unzip.

 2. Open terminal.

-3. Move to the downloaded directory.
+3. Move to the Unzipped directory.

 ~~~~
 pip install .